 \subsubsection{\texorpdfstring{The $\mathrm{USp(8)\times SO(8)}$ 8d model}{The USp(8) x SO(8) 8d model}}

-Our deformation of the CDP model starts from the observation that if one relaxes for a moment the requirement of stability of the open-string moduli and splits the 16 D7-branes into two stacks of eight D7-branes each, with one stack still on top of the $\overline{\text{O}7}^+$-plane at the origin and the second one placed on top of the $\mathrm{\overline{O7}^-}$-plane at $(\pi R_8,0)$, as depicted in Figure \ref{fig:usp8so8}, one realises a $\mathrm{USp(8)\times SO(8)}$ configuration with an \emph{exact Bose-Fermi degeneracy at every mass level in the open sector}.
+Our deformation of the CDP model starts from the observation that if one relaxes for a moment the requirement of stability of the open-string moduli and splits the 16 D7-branes into two stacks of eight D7-branes each, with one stack still on top of the $\overline{\text{O}7}^+$-plane at the origin and the second one placed on top of the $\mathrm{\overline{O7}^-}$-plane at $(\pi R_8,0)$, as depicted in Figure \ref{fig:usp8so8}, one realises a\footnote{See \cite{Angelantonj:2003hr}, \cite{carlo1} for similar, unstable, USp(8) $\times$ SO(8) constructions.
+In \cite{Angelantonj:2003hr}, which involves both D-branes and $\overline{\text{D}}-$branes, the open-string Bose-Fermi matching is at the massless level only, giving rise to a suppression of the open-string one-loop vacuum energy in the large $R$ limit.
+In \cite{carlo1}, whose spacetime interpretation is not known to our understanding, the open-string Bose-Fermi matching is at all mass levels.
+The instabilities in \cite{Angelantonj:2003hr} are associated both with placing $\overline{\text{D}}$-brane stacks on O$^-$-planes and with having D/$\overline{\text{D}}$-pairs, whereas in \cite{carlo1} and our USp(8) $\times$ SO(8) configuration they are associated with placing D-brane stacks on $\overline{\text{O}}^-$-planes.} $\mathrm{USp(8)\times SO(8)}$ configuration with an \emph{exact Bose-Fermi degeneracy at every mass level in the open sector}.
 At one-loop, this is a sufficient condition for the open-sector to not contribute to the cosmological constant.

 To support this claim, let us write down the amplitudes describing two stacks of $N_1$ and $N_2$ D7-branes respectively on top of the $\overline{\text{O}7}^+$ and $\overline{\text{O}7}^-$, with $N_1+N_2=16$.
 In the T-dual language of Wilson lines this brane configuration corresponds to ${\mathcal{W}}^i=\text{diag}(e^{2\pi ia^i_{\alpha}},e^{-2\pi i a_\alpha^i};\alpha=1,\dots,8)$, with $(a^8_{\alpha},a^9_{\alpha})=(0,0)$, for $\alpha=1,\dots,N_1/2$, and $(a^8_{\alpha},a_{\alpha}^9)=(1/2,0)$, for $\alpha=N_1/2+1,\dots,8$.
 It is very convenient to start from the transverse channel where the geometric information is neatly encoded in the definition of the projectors (\ref{transverseamplpos}), (\ref{projdef}).
 For the D-brane/O-plane geometry at hand, the transverse amplitudes are